InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 - [Consent Management Platform API, Version 2.2](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md)

 All definitions in the implementation guidelines should reflect definitions provided in the Policy.

+## What changed in v2.3?<a name="changesV2_3"></a>
+The TCF v2.3 update introduces a change to resolve the ambiguity for disclosed vendors that neither declare consent nor legitimate interest.
+It makes the Disclosed Vendor segment mandatory for CMPs to declare the vendors they have disclosed to the user.

 ## What changed in v2.2?<a name="changesV2_2"></a>
 The TCF v2.2 update further strengthens the TCF as a standard in the industry: revised purpose names and descriptions, introduced retention periods for all purposes, removed legitimate interest for purposes 3 to 6, the introduction of data categories used in conjunction with the purposes, support for legitimate interest claim urls, adding support for localized policy urls, deprecation of the __tcfapi command "getTCData" and introducing a more robust vendor compliance program.